lutzke/programming-notes/javascript.md

 *for more info, see: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises*

-* promises are objects that represent the eventual outcome of an sync operation
+* promises are objects that represent the eventual outcome of an async operation
 * they can be in one of three states:
   * **pending**
     * initial state